 The challenge to everyone involved in the home-buying and selling process is that not only is the transaction complex, but it is also under a time constraint.
-Buyers are trying to get into a home because their pre-approval will expire, and sellers are trying to get an offer in hand before they have to re-sign with an agent.
+Buyers are trying to get into a home before their pre-approval expires, and sellers are trying to get an offer in hand before they have to re-sign with an agent.

 As a home seller, each offer you receive is going to be an opportunity to sell your home.
 Working with your agent, you are going to have to cull the good offers from the bad, discern who will get you the best price, and who will be the right fit for buying your home.

 You Got an Offer!
 Now What?